 He recommends the following types of exercise to strengthen muscles to improve your posture:

-- Superman.
 Lie on your stomach, and simultaneously raise your arms and legs just a couple inches off the ground.
-Hold, relax, and repeat.
+Hold, relax and repeat.

-- Shoulder blades.
 Work your trapezius and rhomboid muscles to help pull your shoulders back.
 Hold an exercise band in front of you at shoulder height, then stretch it across your chest, bending your arms slightly.
-Return to starting position, and repeat.
+Return to starting position and repeat.